How to detect and bypass ISP throttling using a VPN service

 What is the best free VPN to bypass ISP throttling?

 I do not recommend using free VPN services for stopping ISP throttling, as most come with bandwidth and data limitations themselves.
 So, you cannot really expect them to stop ISP throttling for you.

 The compartmentalization of the internet has begun after the Net Neutrality laws being repelled.
 VPNs are the only solution currently available that allow users to enjoy the same internet speeds across all digital avenues.

 With all factors taken into consideration, the affordable Surfshark wins this category for the best VPN for bypassing ISP throttling.
-However, if you do not mind spending a little more money, do consider NordVPN.
+However, if you do not mind spending a little more money, do consider Ivacy.